Jvictor-7/technical-challenge-two/README.md

 > In this project I tried to develop an application for reading eBooks that offers an interactive and easy-to-use experience for users.

+## ✨ Features achieved

+- [x] 1.
+Download List of Books and Covers
+   - The application must access an API to download an updated list of books and their respective covers
+- [x] 2.
+Bookshelf
+   - Display the covers of downloaded books in an organized way on a virtual shelf
+- [ ] 3.
+Downloading and Storing Books:
+   - Allow the user to download a book by tapping its cover and saving the file to the device
+- [ ] 4.
+Book Exhibition:
+   - Use the plugin [Vocsy Epub Viewer](https://pub.dev/packages/vocsy_epub_viewer) to display the content of the book.
+- [ ] 5.
+Interface Navigation:
+   - Include a button so that the user can easily return to the bookshelf while reading.
+- [x] 6.
+Favorites (bonus feature)
+   - Create a favorites tab above the app.
+When you tap Favorites, only your favorite books will be displayed.
+   - To favorite a book, on the home shelf, the user taps the bookmark in the top right corner.
+This information must be persisted when the user returns to the app.
+   - In a favorite book, the bookmark appears in red.
+If you tap on the already activated bookmark, it goes out and the book is removed from the favorites list.

 ## 💻 Prerequisites

 Before you begin, ensure you have met the following requirements: